-PowerPoint presentations must be created following these marketing guidelines and using any of these 16x9 PowerPoint background slides.
+PowerPoint presentations must be created following these guidelines and using any of the 16x9 PowerPoint background slides.
 Presentations should be limited to 15 minutes with an additional 5 minutes for questions and answers.
 Please be prepared to select one of the following five research subtypes when submitting your proposals: Basic, Applied, Textual or Investigative, or Creative and Artistic (descriptions below).

 Research in this area seeks to identify and develop a fundamental research question regarding the nature of one’s field of study (e.g., human behavior or genetic manipulations of E coli).
 These studies successfully experiment with one or more manipulated variables, then analyze the collected information to answer the research question.
 Typically, these studies will employ the experimental method and are often conducted in a controlled, laboratory environment.

 Applied research studies aim to better understand or solve real world problems.
 They employ quantitative, qualitative, or mixed research designs to answer a research question.
 These studies often utilize quasi-experimental, correlational, qualitative, or case study research designs and will lead to implications for practical application.

 Theoretical research provides a synthesis of guiding theories and extant empirical literature, artifacts, or other evidence to develop new frameworks for future research.
 Theoretical proposals may include basic, applied, textual or investigative, creative and artistic research.
 Research has not been conducted in this category, but suggestions for future areas of research should be included.